Dig (Mudvayne song)

 "Dig" is a song by American heavy metal band Mudvayne, released in 2000 as the band's debut single.
 It appears on the band's debut studio album L.D.
 50 (2000).
 A music video was released for the song on April 10, 2001, and it later won the first ever MTV2 Award.
 It is also one of the band's most well-known songs, being certified gold in the United States.
 A live version of the song taken from the Tattoo the Earth tour appears on the live album Tattoo the Earth: The First Crusade.
 The song also appeared on the compilation album WWF Tough Enough.
 The song has also spawned an Internet meme known as "Brbr Deng" (the onomatopoeia of the opening bass riff), which bassist Ryan Martinie has expressed some ambivalence about.

+In 2019, Joe Smith-Engelhardt of Alternative Press included the song in his list of "Top 10 nü-metal staples that still hold up today".
+In 2021, Eli Enis of Revolver included the song in his list of the "15 Greatest Album-Opening Songs in Metal".

 Music

 Annie Zaleski of Spin said: "With its jackhammering drums, lurching-stomach bass line, and exorcism vocals, 2000’s 'Dig' feels like a car falling apart while traveling at 60 mph."